testfairy/docs/docs/05_Integrations/12_Ping_Identity.md

-Single Sign-on allows managing users and testers outside of TestFairy.
-List of permitted users and testers and their passwords are all stored in Onelogin, so onboarding a new developer in the team is an easy task.
+Single Sign-on enables you to manage users and testers outside of TestFairy.
+A list of permitted users and testers, as well as their passwords, is stored in OKTA.
+Therefore onboarding a new developer into the team is an easy task.

-When SSO is configured in your account, the login page is replaced with a simple `login with sso` button.
+When SSO is configured into your account, the login page is replaced with a simple `login with sso` button.

 Talk to us!
 Request a demo at https://testfairy.com/products/solutions/enterprise#request-a-demo

 #### Setting up Ping Identity in your account

-- Login to Ping Identity's admin dashboard, click on the 'Add Application' and select 'Search Application Catalog'
+- Login to Ping Identity's admin dashboard.
+Click on 'Add Application' and select 'Search Application Catalog':
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-1.png)

-- Type in "testfairy" in the search box, and select the application.
-Click on expand arrow.
+- Type "TestFairy" into the search box, and select the application.
+Click on the "expand" arrow.
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-2.png)

-- Click 'Setup', no need to change configuration
+- Click on 'Setup'.
+There is no need to change configuration:
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-3.png)

 - Click on "Continue to Next Step"
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-4.png)

-- Type in ACS URL and Entity ID.
-For *ACS URL*, please use `https://acme.testfairy.com/login/sso`, replace 'acme' with your own subdomain.
+- Type in the ACS URL and Entity ID.
+For *ACS URL*, please use `https://acme.testfairy.com/login/sso`, and replace 'acme' with your own subdomain.
 For *Entity ID*, please use `https://acme.testfairy.com`.
 Again, please replace 'acme' with your own subdomain.
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-5.png)

-- Click on "Continue to Next Step", no other configuration needs be changed.
+- Click on "Continue to Next Step", no other configuration need to be changed.
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-6.png)
   ![](https://docs.testfairy.com/img/sso/pingidentity/ping-identity-7.png)